alpinedev51/alpinedev51/README.md

 - 🐐 Rock climber :mountain_bicyclist: Mountain biker 🏄‍♂️ Surfer :snowboarder: Snowboarder and :sunrise_over_mountains: Outdoor Enthusiast!
 - ⚓ Marine veteran.
 Served 4 years active duty as an infantry assaultman

-- :microscope: I atttended the NSF sponsored REU in Mathematics hosted by the Department of Math and Statistics at [NC State University](https://drums.wordpress.ncsu.edu/parameter-estimation-and-analysis-for-agent-based-models-in-biology-kevin-flores/) where I researched equation learning for agent-based models with adaptive behaviors using biologically-informed neural networks and sparse regression techniques.
+- :microscope: Over the summer of 2023, I attended the NSF sponsored REU in Mathematics hosted by the Department of Math and Statistics at [NC State University](https://drums.wordpress.ncsu.edu/parameter-estimation-and-analysis-for-agent-based-models-in-biology-kevin-flores/) where I researched parameter estimation and analysis using biologically-informed neural networks and equation learning techniques for agent-based models with adaptive behaviors.
 -------
 <h3 align="center">:point_right: Current Studies and Interests</h3>